thomasbratt/HodgePodgeScreensaver/readme.markdown

 HodgePodge Screensaver
 ======================

-A screensaver written in C# and WPF.
+A Windows screensaver written in C# and WPF.

 The screensaver is inspired by a chemical reaction called the Belousov–Zhabotinsky reaction.
 The reaction is described as a nonlinear